christianalfoni/TeachKidsCode/README.md

 - Markdown to text
 - html/css/javascript with minibrowser
-- Presentation
+- Slides
 - Compiled language to javascript and terminal

 The last scene type, compiled language with terminal, is especially exciting.
-By [compiling a language](https://github.com/jashkenas/coffeescript/wiki/List-of-languages-that-compile-to-JS) to JavaScript we are able to run the code in the browser and display the result in a terminal.
+By [compiling a language](https://github.com/jashkenas/coffeescript/wiki/List-of-languages-that-compile-to-JS) to JavaScript we are able to run the code in the browser and display the result in a terminal component.

 ## Application stack
 - Webpack with Babel-loader for ES6 and JSX support